JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 To discover new releases of the packages, you run `npm outdated`.

-Here’s the list of a few outdated packages in one repository I didn’t update for quite a while:
+Here's the list of a few outdated packages in one repository I didn't update for quite a while:

 ![](https://cdn-images-1.medium.com/freeze/max/30/1*6Wdzb40QXmTCLYDOekL1Kg.png?q=20)